mothership-ec/cog/src/Message/Cog/Application/readme.md

 The `Environment` class is responsible for determining the environment in which the application is running in, and translates this into useful instructions for how the application should behave.

-An environment is made up of a name and a context.
+An environment is made up of a name, an installation name (optionally) and a context.

 ### Environment names